The great British summer is upon us and what a week we’ve had this week – blue skies, donkey rides on the beach, and lots of ice cream cones in hands.

 We think the drink that captures the essence of a hot summer and makes us feel all nostalgic is the milkshake.
 We aren’t thinking those powdered versions full of additives, rather we’re thinking a delicious real chocolate version, made from nothing more than flakes of chocolate, a milk or non-dairy alternative and a blob of ice cream or ice cubes.
 But have you ever considered where the milkshake originally came from?
 We’ve been looking into it for you, to bring you a snapshot version of the history behind this delicious drink.

 You can of course use any chocolate you may have in the cupboard but we are a little biased about our Classic milk or dark chocolate to be fair, as their flavours are delicious, palm oil free and sustainably grown.
-Or why not shake it up (excuse the pun) with our Passion fruit dark chocolate – just break up the bar and use that, it will take a little longer to melt but the results will be the same.
+Or why not shake it up (excuse the pun) with one of our flavoured chocolate bars – just break up the bar and use that, it will take a little longer to melt but the results will be the same.

 The amount of milk will depend on how much chocolate you have to use, we like 20g of chocolate for about 75ml of milk, but you can tweak it to suit.